 The second factor is durability.
 Cast-iron cookware is built to last.
 Look, if there is a long fall, the oven will break.

 However, in the main, a Dutch oven has been built to resist cracking and chipping on the outside, while there will be minimal staining on the inside of the pot.
-So, there is little to no evidence of cooking over a sustained period of time.
+So, there is little to no evidence of cooking over a sustained period.

-Such is the extent of this durability that Dutch ovens being passed down from generation to generation have become a common practice for families around the world.
+Such is the extent of this durability that Dutch ovens being passed down from generation to generation have become a common practice for families worldwide.

-So valued is the cast-iron cookware, that it has even featured prominently in wills and testaments.
-Daughters and granddaughters are normally the ones to benefit from this practice.
+So valued is the cast-iron cookware that it has even featured prominently in wills and testaments.
+Daughters and granddaughters are usually the ones to benefit from this practice.

 When the Dutch Oven first became popular for domestic use, it had been envisaged that the product would be used on and in front of fires.
 However, the world has moved on since then, as other cooking options have emerged.

 Among those cooking options are electricity, induction, gas, and radiation cooking.
 Then there is also the small matter of cooking in an oven and even on a grill.
 The modern Dutch Oven with a flat bottom and no little legs can cope with all of that and more.

 For example, you can clean the Dutch Oven in the dishwasher.
 It is a versatile product to have, and that is why so many people who cook choose to purchase Dutch Ovens over any other pot on the market.

 Easy Care and Maintenance

 The modern Dutch oven is coated with enamel both on the inside and on the outside.
-There is nothing more frustrating than scrubbing a conventional pot to try and remove burn marks and stains.
+Nothing is more frustrating than scrubbing a conventional pot to try and remove burn marks and stains.